 II.
-APPLICATION FOR THE FORMATION OF THE CRONUS UNIT
+APPLICATION FOR THE FORMATION OF THE JACOB'S LADDER UNIT

-On July 27, 2005, CPAI submitted a complete application to form the CU and paid the \$5,000.00 unit application filing fee.
-CPAI's application included: a proposed CU Agreement; Exhibit A to the agreement, legally describing the proposed unit area, its leases, and ownership interests; Exhibit B to the agreement, a map of the proposed unit; and Exhibit G to the agreement, the proposed Initial Plan of Exploration.
-In addition, CPAI submitted a CU Operating Agreement; and technical data supporting the application.
+Anadarko submitted the Application to form the JLU and paid the \$5,000.00 unit application filing fee on July 22, 2005.
+The Application included: a proposed Unit Agreement; Exhibit A to the agreement, legally describing the proposed unit area, its leases, and ownership interests; Exhibit B to the agreement, a map of the proposed unit; and Exhibit G to the agreement, the proposed initial Plan of Exploration (POE).
+That POE was subsequently modified by negotiation between Division staff and Anadarko and is shown as Attachment # 4 to this decision.
+In addition, Anadarko submitted a Unit Operating Agreement, technical data supporting the application, and evidence that it had invited all proper parties to join the proposed JLU.

-The Division determined that CPAI's application was complete and published a unit notice in the "Anchorage Daily News" on Sunday, August 21, 2005 and in the "Arctic Sounder" on Thursday, August 25, 2005.
-DNR also posted notices on the State's online public notice web page.
-The Division provided copies of the public notices to the North Slope Borough Mayor and Assembly, the Arctic Slope Regional Corporation, the cities of Barrow and Nuiqsut, the Kuukpik Corporation, and other interested parties in compliance with 11 AAC 83.311.
-The Division also provided public notices to the Alaska Department of Environmental Conservation, the Alaska Department of Fish and Game, and to post offices, libraries, and radio stations in the area.
-The notice invited interested parties and members of the public to submit comments by September 26, 2005.
-The Division did not receive any comments.
+The Division determined that the Application was complete and published a unit application notice in the "Anchorage Daily News" on July 31, 2005 and in the "Arctic Sounder" on August 4, 2005.
+The Division also posted notices on the State's online public notice web page, the Department of Natural Resources (DNR) public notices page, and the Division's web page.
+The Division provided copies of the public notices to the North Slope Borough Mayor and Assembly, the Arctic Slope Regional Corporation, the Cities of Barrow and Nuiqsut, the Kuukpik Corporation, and other interested parties in compliance with 11 AAC 83.311.
+The Division also provided public notices to the Alaska Department of Fish and Game, and to post offices, libraries, and radio stations in the area.
+The notice invited interested parties and members of the public to submit comments by September 6, 2005.
+No public comments were received on the Application.